One feature, in particular, puts FPGA at the forefront of today’s tech over ASIC

 Self-driving technology, in particular, benefits from reprogrammability, too, because it’s still relatively new and experimental.

 Manufacturers can use FPGA to test self-driving technology, as well as navigation and safety tools, and improve them until they’re ready to go to market — and continue to advance the technologies after products are already in use.
 Using ASIC would require programming at the vendor level; FPGA allows modifications (and product development) on the go.

 To infinity and beyond

 With FPGAs powering advances in today’s leading-edge technologies, it’s hard to imagine all of the tech we’ll see putting FPGAs to work.
 But keep your eye on IoT manufacturers and products embracing AI and using machine learning to build richer experiences.
-Chance are, FPGA will be under the hood, making these products change the world.
+Chances are, FPGA will be under the hood making these products change the world.

 What’s your stance on FPGA vs. ASIC?
 If you’re a design engineer with serious chops behind one IC or the other, I’d love to hear your thoughts and learn more about your work.
 Get in touch with me at email@example.com to get started.